piyushsachdeva/Terraform-Full-Course-Aws/lessons/day02/README.md

 ## Next Steps
-Proceed to Day 3 to learn about creating your first AWS resources with Terraform.
+Proceed to Day 3 to learn about creating your first AWS resources with Terraform and check task.md for your assignments.